ropensci/arkdb/README.md

 There are two strategies for using `ark` in parallel.
 One is to loop over the tables, re-using the ark function per table in parallel.
-The other, introduced in 0.0.15, is to use the “window-parallel” method.
+The other, introduced in 0.0.15, is to use the “window-parallel” method which loops over chunks of your table.
 This is particularly useful if your tables are very large and can speed up the process significantly.

+Note: `window-parallel` currently only works in conjunction with `streamable_parquet`

 ``` r
 # Strategy 1: Parallel over tables